Kherbet Rouha: Agriculture

 To preserve agriculture, the villagers built their homes on the mountain side, and in many cases used the mountain as a wall of the house and left the valley land for farming.
 In recent years, as former immigrants returned home, there was a shortage of living space, and homes have become more commonly built in the valley land.
-Very few citizens still farm their land, especially those who are temporary residents who rely on their income from an outside source.
+Very few citizens still farm their land.

 Education

-In the past 10–15 years, and due to the recently built universities in the area, the youth in the village have become more ambitious with regards to their studies, and the number of university graduates is growing exponentially each year.
+In the past 10–15 years, and due to the recently built universities in the area, the youth in the village have become more ambitious with regards to their studies, and the number of university graduates is growing each year.
 There has been a "westernization" of village life as people focus on the industrialized job market and earn higher degrees.
-Even agriculture is controlled by a few members of the community who thrive in it.
-A big percentage of the graduates studied at LIU.

 Commerce

 Many new apartment buildings have been built with rental and ownership options, most commonly buildings are built with multi-purpose to increase revenue and the first floor general are made up of retail and service rental units, the second floor houses medical and professional offices and any other consecutive floors contain residential apartments for rent or purchase.
-Within Kherbet Rouha, there are multiple options of shoe stores, bakeries (desserts only), gas stations, home repair, computer/electronic devices shops, specialty clothing shops, grocers, furniture shops, and barber shops.